Introduction

 Significance of Right Spiritual Guidance During Challenging Times

 A person may know what is right.
 Yet pressure can still force him into haste.
-I shall provide you with a quick example.
-A man has elderly parents, an unmarried younger sister, and a low-paying job.
+Consider this example.
+A man has receives a proposal for his unmarried sister from a good family.
+He had responsibilities towards his olde parents and had a meager job.

-Thus, the man loses clarity under societal pressure.
-His resolve to avoid a future catastrophe has weakened.
-He fails to foresee that his sister may suffer in a household that prioritizes wealth over human goodness.
+Thus, the man begins to overlook many things due to societal pressure.
+He fails to see that his sister may suffer in a household that prioritizes wealth over goodness.

 This is where a sincere person looks toward the Supreme, Sri Krishna.
-We must remember one point: grace often appears in times of hardship.
+We must remember that grace flows in times of hardship.

 People worship Sri Krishna as Bhagawan.
 But only some learn from Him.
 He is not just a deity.
 He is our personal friend, our guide, and true benefactor.
 He remains deeply relevant to modern hardship.
 We shall see how.